JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/07-Control-Flow--Functor-to-Monad/12-Useful-Monads.md

 **Note:** This file's contents assumes you have read through and are somewhat familiar with the contents of the file, `Syntax/Prelude Syntax/Reading Do as Nested Binds.md`.

-So far, we have only shown you the `Box` monad to help you get used to the syntax and see the logic for how it works.
+So far, we have only shown you the `Box` monad to help you get used to the syntax and see the logic for how `Monad` and `bind`/`>>=` works.
 (The `Box` type is a learner-friendly name for the `Identity` monad, which we'll cover later in the `Application Structure` folder.)

 However, `Monads` are used to compose different functions.
 Whereas the `Box`/`Identity` monad only produces one output, the below types can produce 2 outputs.
 Functions that produce 2 outputs don't typically compose.
 However, the `Monad` type class enables us to compose them using "railway-oriented programming" (~Scott Wlaschin).

+When we compose different monadic types, we get different control flows.
+The `do` notation helps us avoid the [Pyramid of Doom](https://www.wikiwand.com/en/Pyramid_of_doom_(programming)) boilerplate code and emphasizes developer intent.

 ## The Maybe Monad

-In JavaScript, we might write this code, which leads to the [Pyramid of Doom](https://www.wikiwand.com/en/Pyramid_of_doom_(programming)):
+In JavaScript, we might write this code:
 ```javascript
 let a = computation();
 if (a == null) {